 God Bless – Scott Berry.

-We will live stream our service online at 9am on Good Friday and 10am on Easter Sunday via zoom™.
+Our service will be live and online at 10am on Good Friday and 10am on Easter Sunday via zoom™.
 To join online just download the zoom™ app and find us at Meeting ID:109 666 824 and password: 1973